broject/GetWindowsSharedFolderFileList/README.md

 # GetWindowsSharedFolderFileList
-that sample project is get files from another windows shared folders.
+that sample project for get files from another windows shared folders.